How to Create the Systems Thinking Diagrams

 The next step is to observe the patterns that show the relationship between different elements involved in the system.
 These elements represent the potential causes of the problem (effect).
-The Cause Effect Diagram can help identifying the different causes that may involve the problem highlighted in the previous step.
+The Cause Effect Diagram can help identify the different causes that may involve the problem highlighted in the previous step.

 Step 3: System

-Based on the above relation, there are two types of the loops that are classified based on how they change the system:
+Based on the above relation, there are two types of loops that are classified based on how they change the system:

 Balanced feedback loops

 This loop is the natural loop elements that tend to naturalize the impact of the change.
 For example, talking to each patient in the hospital reception office increases the waiting time, which positively increases the patient’s unsatisfactory.
 In this example, the feedback “patient unsatisfactory” decreases the impact of the change “talking to the patients.”

 In contrast to the balanced loop, in the reinforcing loop, the feedback increases the impact of the change.
 Both are moving in the same positive direction.
 In our example, reducing the time at the reception office reduces the waiting time and, subsequently, reduces the patient’s unsatisfactory.

 Once we build the relationship between different factors, we can add external factors that affect the system, such as the parking lots available for the patients or the medicine and governmental support…etc.